7 Tips BEFORE You Hire Freelancers: An Essential Checklist

 Sometimes you, the client, also discover things when you do a trial with your freelancers.
-It shows you not only your freelancer’s skills, but also if your schedule and procedures work, and what you should fine-tune, if any.
+It shows you not only your freelancer’s skills, but also if your schedule and procedures work, and what you should fine-tune if any.
 Beyond the interview, a trial also makes chemistry and camaraderie come to light.
 You don’t want to work with someone you dislike.
 Hiring freelancers does away with the friction in offices filled with incompatible people.

 5. Speaking of schedules, define work hours.

 In exchange for so much value and convenience, you need to compromise and adjust because of time zones.
 Daylight for you might be bedtime for your freelancer.
 You can make this work through excellent communication, as outlined above.
-Clearly-defined tasks doesn’t need monitoring.
+Clearly-defined tasks don’t need monitoring.
 Your work gets done while you sleep.

 6. Decide on your method of communication and collaboration.

-Email, Skype, Google Hangouts–these are free and effective for one-on-one and team meetings.
+Email, Slack, and Google Hangouts–these are free and effective for one-on-one and team meetings.
 From the outset, get comfortable with one or all of these.
 Your freelancer would be happy to work with what you prefer.
 You want reliable communication.
 Your freelancer should be easily reached via email and instant messaging.

 For simplicity, there’s also Google Drive.
-It’s free, and you can create folders, documents and spreadsheets accessible to you and your freelancers.
+It’s free, and you can create folders, documents, and spreadsheets accessible to you and your freelancers.

 7. Stock up on patience and flexibility.